DMarzzucco/Convert_csv_to_json/Server/README.md

 </p>

 ## API Documentation
 The API is documented using Swagger.
-You can access the full documentation by visiting ```/api-docs``` on your server after launching the application.
+You can access the full documentation by visiting Port: [/api/#/](http://localhost:3001/api/#/) on your server after launching the application.

-## Before to Started
+> [!NOTE]

-Before starting the application you must start the server along with the database, for this you must use Docker to start the database ``` docker-compose up db ```.
+> Before starting the application you must start the server along with the database, for this you must use Docker to start the database ``` docker-compose up db ```.

 ## Installation